-- 1. Interview complainant charging harassment. - 2.
-Have complainant read, approve, and sign written report. - 3.
-Notify accused of complaint.
-Interview and obtain written report from accused. - 4.
-Interview witnesses to harassment.
+- 1. Interview complainant. - 2.
+Have complainant read, approve, and sign a written report of the incident. - 3.
+Notify accused of complaint. - 4.
+Interview and obtain written report from accused. - Interview and obtain written reports from witnesses to the incident of harassment or discrimination.